sudofx/wake-scaffold/memory/core_memories/index.md

 Prediction:

-> A standalone workspace tool `verify_workspace.py` executing outside
+> A standalone workspace tool `verify_workspace.py` executing without
-> protected wake infrastructure will successfully validate both workspace
+> modifying protected wake infrastructure will successfully validate both
-> layout and file presence, returning `STRUCTURALLY_COMPLETE`.
+> workspace layout and file presence, returning `STRUCTURALLY_COMPLETE`.

-The tool was subsequently executed successfully with exit code 0.
+The tool was executed successfully with exit code 0 and produced workspace verification output.

-However, the journal's self-edit bookkeeping still records this hypothesis as `untested`.
+However, the journal's self-edit bookkeeping recorded this hypothesis as `untested`.

 Therefore the evidence and hypothesis status are not yet fully reconciled.